BobKermanIndustries/Intercepted-Imports/README.md

 # Intrcepted Imports
  KSP 1 Parts pack that aims to add all the new parts in KSP 2 with custom Restock alike models and textures

+ IMPORTANT!
+ All parts in this mod were re-created from scratch based on screenshots of Kerbal Space Program 2.
+They were NOT illegally ripped from the game.

  **Author:** Bob Kerman Industries, blehh

  **License:** MIT